 Mike sees the grenade (because much like scuba tanks, Great Whites have a hard time swallowing shit) in Fitzroyce’s hand.
 He takes a curtain rod (that he found lying around) and reaches into the shark’s mouth, pulling the pin and…

 Now remember when I said the problem (that wasn’t the problem) was the effects?
 Here’s why…

-…it was filmed in 3D, but, the production team didn’t plan on a 2D release.
+…it was actually filmed in 3D, and the production team didn’t plan on a 2D release.
 So what is billed as a 2-D release is actually the Arrivision “Left-Hand” portion of the reel (which was combined with the lower “Right-Hand” portion on a stereo projector to produce the 3D effects.